The “Invisible” French Manicure Is A Chic Upgrade From The Original

 Two Tone

-Why stick with one color when you can use two?
+Why stick with one colour when you can use two?
 Nail artist Amy Le pairs a deep raspberry pink with a bubblegum bright for a playful twist on the invisible French.

 Monochromatic Tips